Dissipation- versus Chaos-Induced Relaxation in Non-Markovian Quantum Many-Body Systems

 In summary, we have studied the relaxation dynamics of an open SYK model coupled to a fermionic bath with a pseudogapped density of states, using the Keldysh formalism to obtain exact results in the large-$N$ limit.
 Our central finding is that the infrared structure of the environment qualitatively controls the nature of relaxation, giving rise to a rich dynamical phase diagram.
 Pseudogapped baths induce algebraic relaxation with a universal power-law exponent set solely by the bath, while strongly suppressed baths restore exponential decay governed by intrinsic chaotic dynamics.
 Between these limits, we uncovered a pre-relaxation regime characterized by a crossover from exponential to algebraic decay at late times.

 These results carry implications beyond the specific model studied here.
 The low-energy structure of a reservoir is not merely a technical detail but a decisive factor in determining whether a strongly correlated system relaxes exponentially or algebraically.
 This suggests that environment engineering, in which the spectral properties of a bath are deliberately tailored, could serve as a practical tool for controlling relaxation timescales in quantum simulators and other platforms where structured reservoirs are accessible.
 More broadly, our findings indicate that pre-relaxation phenomena and bath-induced power laws may arise generically whenever a quantum many-body system is coupled to an environment with nontrivial low-energy structure.
 An interesting open direction is to solve the Schwinger-Dyson equations without assuming time-translation invariance, which would give direct access to the transient dynamics and allow one to track how the distinct relaxation regimes emerge in real time.
+Another important open question concerns finite-$N$ effects.
+Going beyond the large-$N$ limit, for instance computing $1/N$ corrections to the relaxation phase diagram we found, would give valuable insight into dissipative quantum many-body dynamics.
 More broadly, exploring this interplay between non-Markovian memory effects and quantum chaos in nonequilibrium steady states remains a compelling direction for future work.

-\emph{Acknowledgments.---} GA and PR acknowledge support by FCT through Grant No. UID/04540/2025 (DOI: 10.54499/UID/04540/2025) to the I\&D unit Centro de Física e Engenharia de Materiais Avançados (CeFEMA), and through project SCALE-QLT (DOI: 10.54499/2024.16192.PEX).
+\emph{Acknowledgments.---} GA and PR acknowledge support by CeFEMA, Centre of Physics and Engineering of Advanced Materials, under contracts UID/04540/2025 (DOI: 10.54499/UID/04540/2025), UID/PRR/04540/2025 (DOI: 10.54499/UID/PRR/04540/2025) and UID/PRR2/04540/2025 (DOI: 10.54499/UID/PRR2/04540/2025) with the Portuguese Agência para a Investigação e Inovação AI2, and through project SCALE-QLT (DOI: 10.54499/2024.16192.PEX).
 MH acknowledges support from the Deutsche Forschungsgemeinschaft under grant SFB 1143 (project-id 247310070).
 LS was supported by a Research Fellowship from the Royal Commission for the Exhibition of 1851.

 \oldaddcontentsline [3]{}